How to connect your device to IBM Watson Cloud Platform using TapNLink IoTize Primer

 IoT platforms provide many integrated services and infrastructures like data storage, connectivity, display, control etc. Hence, they reduce the amount of investment required to deploy IoT solutions and this is one of the main reasons behind some of the most successful IoT solutions around.
 IBM Watson IoT platform is an industry grade IoT platform frequently used by big industries to store and analyze the data gathered from IoT devices.

 TapNLink could be used as a facilitator for connecting your device to IBM Watson IoT Platform.
-In this tutorial we will setup an IBM Watson account, send 'Sensor Demo' data to it, and visualize this data using the platform's tools.
+In this tutorial we will setup an IBM Watson account, connect a TapNLink and connect IoTize Studio to it.

 TapNLink Primer WiFi Evaluation Kit: this kit allows IoT designers to evaluate all the advantages of IoTize TapNLink products for building a connected electronic system.
 You can purchase a TapNLink Primer Evaluation Kit from Digikey.